Songs of the Humpback Whale (album)

 Songs of the Humpback Whale is a 1970 album produced by bio-acoustician Roger Payne.
 It publicly demonstrated for the first time the elaborate whale vocalizations of humpback whales.
 Selling over 100,000 copies, it became the bestselling environmental album in history, and its sales benefited the Wildlife Conservation Society's Whale Fund, of which Payne was Scientific Director, and which sought to conserve whales through research and public education.
-By raising awareness of the intelligence and culture of whales, the album helped spawn a worldwide ”Save The Whales” movement, leading to the 1972 United Nations Conference on the Human Environment ten-year global moratorium on commercial whaling (observed by all but a few nations).
+By raising awareness of the intelligence and culture of whales, the album helped spawn a worldwide "Save The Whales" movement, leading to the 1972 United Nations Conference on the Human Environment ten-year global moratorium on commercial whaling (observed by all but a few nations).

 Background

 Roger Payne had a background in bat and owl echolocation, but his interest in whale vocalizations came about by chance.
 In the late 1960s he heard on the radio that a dead whale had washed up on Revere Beach (near Tufts University where he was working) so he drove out to see it.
-He found that souvenir hunters had already hacked off the flukes from the dead porpoise, somebody had carved their initials in its side, and a cigar butt had been stuffed into its blowhole.
+He found that souvenir hunters had already hacked off the flukes from the dead porpoise, someone had carved one's initials in its side, and a cigar butt had been stuffed into its blowhole.
 He later said "I removed the cigar and stood there for a long time with feelings I cannot describe.
 Everybody has some such experience that affects him for life, probably several.
 That night was mine.

 In 1966, Payne heard about the whale recordings of Frank Watlington, a Navy engineer who eight years earlier had captured eerie underwater moaning and wailing sounds while manning a top-secret hydrophone station off the coast of Bermuda, listening for Russian submarines.
 Payne asked for and received copies of the recordings, and soon found that the songs repeated themselves.
-The shortest songs were about six minutes long, and the longest were over 30 minutes.
+The shortest songs were about six minutes long, and the longest were over thirty minutes.
 They could be repeated continuously for up to 24 hours.
 When the sounds were graphed they displayed a definite structure.

 Subsequent research by Payne and his then-wife Katharine Payne discovered that all male whales in a given ocean sing the same song.
 Further, the whale songs change subtly from year to year, and never went back to previous songs.
 Katharine Payne further discovered that the longer songs sung by the whales had structures analogous to rhyming, with key structures repeating at intervals.
 This raises the possibility that the whales use mnemonic devices to help them remember the more complicated songs.